 Part One: Developing a Broad Perspective

 Our students are exposed to a variety of different subjects and ideas across multiple disciplines.
-Students take at least one course in each of the four main disciplines:
+Students take at least one course in each of the four main areas:

-Students then “double up” and take another course in two of the above disciplines.
+Students then “double up” and take another course in two of the above areas.

 Part Two: Intellectual Home (Major)